John61590/OkCupidAndroid/README.md

 # OkCupidAndroid

 A native Java interpretation of the OkCupid Android application (just main screen) without ViewPager and accounts.
+This was done for an interview problem in early 2016.

 What it is supposed to look like is below.